yvesdb/jekyll-now/_drafts/2020-10-12-Build-your-own-LoRa-GPS-Tracker.md

 More details on usage of MQTT with 'TheThingsNetwork' can be found here: <https://www.thethingsnetwork.org/docs/applications/mqtt/api.html>

-If you want to see all this in action, see also my recorded session at IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>
+If you want to see all this in action, see also my recorded session at the IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>
-There I also show how to connect a Lora GPS tracker with my public Lora communication provider Proximus in Belgium.
+There I also show how to connect a Lora GPS tracker with my public Lora communication provider 'Proximus' in Belgium.

+This article should get you started with the basics of IoT using Lora communication.

+Are you thinking of other use cases for IoT using Lora ?